Prague, Czech Republic

 April 5, 2009

-One of those issues that I will focus on today is fundamental to our nations, and to the peace and security of the world - the future of nuclear weapons in the 21st century.
+One of those issues that I will focus on today is fundamental to the security of our nations, and to the peace of the world - that's the future of nuclear weapons in the 21st century.

 The existence of thousands of nuclear weapons is the most dangerous legacy of the Cold War.
 No nuclear war was fought between the United States and the Soviet Union, but generations lived with the knowledge that their world could be erased in a single flash of light.
 Cities like Prague that had existed for centuries would have ceased to exist.